by Marcelle Pick, OB/GYN NP

 A woman’s menstrual cycle is highly individual, and can range anywhere from 24–37 days.
 What’s “normal” is what’s normal for you.
 The length of your cycle may be affected by many things, including illness, stress, travel, fertility medication, and close association with other women.

 At different times in your life, your menstrual cycle may become irregular due to a variety of factors, including pregnancy, stress, diet, hormonal imbalance, exercise, and illness.
-(For more information, again, refer to our article on irregular periods).
+For more information, refer to our articles on irregular periods.

 Let’s consider a typical 28–day cycle, and call the first day of bleeding day 1.

 Each month our ovaries begin to ripen a number of follicles, which is why days 1–14 are called the follicular phase.
 Each of the many follicles in the two ovaries is a pocket of tissue filled mostly with estrogens.
 The number of active follicles changes with each cycle, but typically only one follicle per month in a single ovary becomes dominant over the others and produces a viable egg.
 As the follicles ripen, estrogen levels rise.

 Just before mid-cycle, the hypothalamus and pituitary gland release LH (luteinizing hormone) and FSH (follicle stimulating hormone) spikes to trigger the dominant follicle to ovulate.
 Estrogen levels continue to rise.